peranakanfrancis/MyBetterWeb/_posts/2018-10-05-animated-video-editing.markdown

 #### How animation video editing works?

-1. **Brief**

-Tell us your ideas and we’ll respond with creativity ideas, you can make a 25 % deposit before project is commence.
+1. _Brief_ - Tell us your ideas and we’ll respond with creativity ideas, you can make a 25 % deposit before project is commence.

-2. **Talk**

-Have a one-to-one with an experienced animator and illustrator who are there to listen.
+2. _Talk_ - Have a one-to-one with an experienced animator and illustrator who are there to listen.

-3. **Meet**

-Exchange ideas over meeting (or online meeting) so the video message and your brand are in tune.
+3. _Meet_ - Exchange ideas over meeting (or online meeting) so the video message and your brand are in tune.

-4. **Script approval**

-Most important part of the process.
+4. _Script approval_ - Most important part of the process.
 The right words for your audience.

-5. **Storyboard**

-Images to go with the script.
+5. _Storyboard_ - Images to go with the script.
 See on paper exactly how it will look.

-6. **Production**

-Collaboration continues and the team get to work.
+6. _Production_ - Collaboration continues and the team get to work.
 Animator, editor, sound artist.

-7. **The Show**

-It’s 100% ready and exactly what you want, take a bow.
+7. _The Show_ It’s 100% ready and exactly what you want, take a bow.
 You did it!

 ### Explainer video for <a href="https://www.facebook.com/ultranetcommunication/" target="_blank">Ultranet Communication</a>
 <div style="padding:50% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/303275277?byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script><br/>